tylerd92/git-linux-cheat-sheat/readme.md

 mv - Moves one or more files to a different location.
 It can also be used to rename files ordirectories

+cat - Displays the content of a file.